-A bill introduced by a Brazilian senator last month seeks plug a legislative loophole that has allowed Brazilians unfettered access to overseas betting sites.
-Introduced by Senator Ciro Nogueira, PLS 213/2017 will require the Brazilian Central Bank to create rules and regulations preventing customers from using debit cards, credit cards and other electronic payment methods to do business with offshore betting sites.
+A bill introduced by a Brazilian senator last month seeks to plug a legislative loophole that has allowed Brazilians unfettered access to overseas betting sites.
+Introduced by Senator Ciro Nogueira, PLS 213/2017 will require the Brazilian Central Bank to create rules and regulations preventing customers from using debit cards, credit cards, and other electronic payment methods to do business with offshore betting sites.

 It has been estimated that Brazilians spend upwards of $951 million per year at unlicensed, offshore betting sites.
 None of that money is taxed or even goes to local operators.
 The Brazilian Legal Gaming Institute has estimated that the offshore gambling industry generates $6.4 billion in revenue annually, with the Brazilian government missing out on $2 billion in potential taxes.